salab/RENAS/README.md

 - similarity: Similarity score calculated by Dice coefficient

 ### result/preliminary/value_by_alpha_beta.csv
-Evaluation result of Section E-(3)
+Evaluation result of Section III E-(3)
 - alpha: Parameter which is used in culculating priority
 - beta: Threshold of priority
 - precision average